John King, Realtor — KingRealtor757

 How much do homes cost in Kempsville?

-Kempsville homes range from approximately $250,000 for smaller condos and entry-level townhomes to $650,000+ for larger updated single-family homes on generous lots.
-The median sale price is approximately $395K, with an average of $221/sq ft.
-This represents some of the best value in Virginia Beach relative to school quality, park access, and commute convenience.
+Kempsville homes range from approximately $200,000 for condos and townhomes to $650,000+ for larger updated single-family homes.
+The median sale price is approximately $395,000, with the most active segment in the $300K–$475K range for brick ranches and colonials.

 What schools serve Kempsville?